avkos/ipfs-to-blockchain/README.md

 # ipfs-to-blockchain

-You can see how it works here - https://youtu.be/dqnKOyhdsxY
+You can see how it works here - https://youtu.be/dqnKOyhdsxY (set speed x2)

 #Steps